-Rory is parliamentary candidate for Penrith and The Border.
+Rory is MP for Penrith and The Border.
 This includes the towns of Penrith, Appleby, Kirkby Stephen, Longtown, Brampton, Alston and Wigton.
-A map showing the full scale of Penrith and the Border can be found here.
+A map showing the full scale of Penrith and The Border can be found here.
 Parliamentary protocol prevents MPs from representing individuals outside of their own constituency, and whilst Rory will be happy to put you in touch with your own MP, he will be unable to deal personally with your issue if you are not a constituent.
-If you are unsure if Rory is standing as your MP, you can check by entering your post code on: findyourmp.parliament.uk/
+If you are unsure if Rory is your MP, you can check by entering your post code on: findyourmp.parliament.uk/

 How can Rory help?

 Rory is willing to listen and help constituents on any matter.
 An MP can help on issues for which Parliament and central Government are primarily responsible, and this includes: